An asymptotic distribution theory for Eulerian recurrences with applications: A complex-analytic approach

 \section{A complex-analytic approach}

-In addition to the method of moments, which is more elementary in nature, we describe briefly a complex-analytic approach in this section, which is equally helpful in proving most of the CLTs we derive in this paper but has remained less explored in the literature.
+In addition to the method of moments, which is elementary in nature, we describe briefly a complex-analytic approach in this section, which is equally useful in proving most of the CLTs we derive in this paper but has remained less explored in the combinatorics literature.
 Following Bender's pioneering work \cite{Bender1973}, this approach is based on the EGF $F(z,v)$ of $P_n(v)$ (satisfying \eqref{Pnv-gen}) and relies on complex analysis (notably the singularity analysis \cite{Flajolet1990}).
-It turns out that a simple asymptotic framework in the form of quasi-powers \cite[\S~IX.5]{Flajolet2009} \cite{Hwang1998} proves particularly useful for the distribution of the coefficients of $P_n(v)$ when the limit law is normal.
+It turns out that a simple asymptotic framework in the form of quasi-powers \cite[\S~IX.5]{Flajolet2009} \cite{Hwang1998} proves particularly useful for establishing the asymptotic normality of the coefficients of $P_n(v)$.